TOIORA WHĀNAU

 Toiora Whānau has a range of health and social supports available to whānau.
 All our services are voluntary and embraces a Whānau Ora approach that sees whānau in the driver’s seat and leading the way towards positive outcomes for their whānau

 Our team builds on the strengths and capabilities of whānau, wrapping services and support around them to achieve outcomes and create positive changes.
-Our team will walk alongside whānau to navigate pathways in areas such as health, education, housing, employment, improved standards of living and cultural connections.
+We will walk alongside whānau to navigate pathways in areas such as health, education, housing, employment, improved standards of living and cultural connections.

 Whakapakari Ora: Whānau Resilience - Creating strong, resilient communities where whānau are supported to live violence free, creating a safer future for the next generations.
 Our kaimahi supports whānau through finding strategies to maintain safety and wellbeing while healing from experienced trauma.

-Mana Rangatahi: Iwi Youth Justice Coordinator - supporting rangatahi and their whānau through the Youth Justice – Oranga Tamariki/Youth Justice system.
+Mana Rangatahi: Iwi Youth Justice Coordinator - supporting rangatahi and their whānau through the Youth Justice system.